-Institutions around the world are realizing the power of alumni engagement.
-Alumni, with their vast network, experiences, and resources, can be instrumental in the overall advancement of their alma mater.
-But, for all this to happen, some kind of effective medium or channel should bring alumni scattered across the globe under one roof and instill a sense of community to function as an entity.
+Institutions around the world are recognising the power of alumni engagement.
+Alumni — with their vast networks, experiences, and resources — can be instrumental in the overall advancement of their alma mater.
+But for this to happen, an effective medium must bring alumni scattered across the globe under one roof and instil a sense of community.
 This is where an alumni association comes in.

 What is an Alumni Association?

-An alumni association is an organization formed by the graduates or former students of a particular school, college, or university.
-It is primarily formed to maintain communication between the institution and its alumni and to foster a sense of belonging to an alumni community that strives for the betterment of the involved stakeholders.
+An alumni association is an organisation formed by the graduates or former students of a particular school, college, or university.
+It is primarily formed to maintain communication between the institution and its alumni, and to foster a sense of belonging within an alumni community that strives for the betterment of all stakeholders involved.

-Alumni associations also organize regular alumni events to improve alumni connections, provide networking opportunities, raise funds, and offer scholarships.
-Many of these associations are either autonomous or come under the purview of an institution or strike a balance between the both.
+Alumni associations organise regular events to strengthen alumni connections, provide networking opportunities, raise funds, and offer scholarships.
+Many associations are either autonomous, operate under the institution’s purview, or strike a balance between the two.

 Types of Alumni Associations

-Based on the interests and priorities of both the institution and alumni, associations are categorized into three types:
+Based on the interests and priorities of both the institution and its alumni, associations are broadly categorised into three types:

 - Institution’s Alumni Office